ofallonlabs/saeedmirshekari/_src/blog/is-using-data-science-to-influence-election-results-cheating-a-deep-dive-into-ethics-and-practice.md

 ---
 layout: blog_base.njk
-title: Is Using Data Science to Influence Election Results Cheating?
-A Deep Dive into Ethics and Practice
+title: Is Using Data Science to Influence Election Results Cheating
 description: Exploring the ethical dimensions of using data science in elections, assessing its potential as a tool for democratic participation versus concerns of manipulation.
-meta_title: Is Using Data Science to Influence Election Results Cheating?
-A Deep Dive into Ethics and Practice
+meta_title: Is Using Data Science to Influence Election Results Cheating
 meta_description: Exploring the ethical dimensions of using data science in elections, assessing its potential as a tool for democratic participation versus concerns of manipulation.